Read This First

 Prompt 1: Economist John Maynard Keynes predicted that, by 2030, most people would be working no more than 15 hours per week.
 What are the reasons this prediction appears to be failing?

-The central claim is this: John Maynard Keynes predicted in the 1930s that technological advancements and increased productivity would lead to a significant reduction in the average workweek.
+In plain terms: John Maynard Keynes predicted in the 1930s that technological advancements and increased productivity would lead to a significant reduction in the average workweek.

 As productivity has increased, so has consumer demand.
 People often choose to spend their higher incomes on more goods and services rather than reducing their working hours.